 Please submit your completed and notarized Form 7: Registration Application, to the College office, along with the following:

-• Arrange for CACO or NBEO transcript to be sent to the College.
+- Arrange for OEBC or NBEO transcript to be sent to the College.

-• The College accepts successful completion of NBEO (parts I, II, III & TMOD) as equivalent to CACO.
+- The College accepts successful completion of NBEO (parts I, II, III & TMOD) as equivalent to OEBC.

 If all items noted above are received and deemed acceptable, you will be asked to confirm your attendance of the Jurisprudence Examination & College Orientation Session, and forward a cheque or money order in the amount of $200 CDN (payable to College of Optometrists of BC).

 Prepare for the Jurisprudence Exam by studying the following:

 ➢ SLCs in the Treatment of Eye Disease